harmtemolder/com/_posts/2020-07-16-export-kobo-annotations-to-workflowy.md

 [Unfortunately WorkFlowy does not have an API yet](https://workflowy.zendesk.com/hc/en-us/community/posts/201100295-API), so we'll have to make do with pasting plain text into a bullet.
 To do so, I wrote a loop that outputs all my highlights to a string with new lines (`\n`) starting with dashes and proper indenting with tabs (`\t`).
 I then print this to my console and copy and paste it into WorkFlowy.
 Et voila:

 ![Kobo SQLite Database]({{ site.images }}/kobo-annotations-in-workflowy.png)

+Ready to try it yourself?
+All of my work—except for the actual database of highlights—is [on GitHub](https://github.com/harmtemolder/kobo-annotations-to-workflowy).